17:1 Better is a dry morsel with

 and brings him before the great.

-The one who states his case first seems right,
+The one who states his case first seems

 until the other comes and examines him.